The first time I heard about flexible dieting, I laughed in someone’s face.

 But hey, flexible dieting isn’t for everyone.

-Some people genuinely prefer sticking to those foods they’ve come to class as “safe choices”, and a plan of set meals at set times appears to work just fine for those guys.
+Some people genuinely prefer sticking to those foods they’ve come to class as “safe choices”, because removing temptation works better for them.

 Trying a preset, cookie-cutter plan which focuses on a rigid, overly-restrictive list of foods generally leads folks down a path of frustration and failure, kick-starting a cycle of Diet > Fail > Binge > Repeat which never ends.

-If that’s you, then I recommend you apply flexible dieting protocols to your nutrition plan right away.
+If that’s you, then I recommend using flexible dieting instead.

 Since applying flexible dieting to my own diet a few years ago and seeing positive results from it, I began experimenting with personal training clients.